ThisJustZack/dotfiles/README.md

 sh <(curl -L https://nixos.org/nix/install)
 ```

-This configuration uses a template flake for fast imports that only require the ``nix`` command.
+This configuration uses a template flake for simplifying cloning so that it only requires the ``nix`` command.
 ```bash
 nix --extra-experimental-features "nix-command flakes" flake init -t github:Eyryse/dotfiles#dotfiles
 ```